shurupov/2020-11-otus-spring-shurupov/README.md

 ### [Spring Context Introduction.
 XML Configuration](01-introduction-xml-configuration)

-It is needed to create an application that reads questions and answers from an CSV-file from a classpath and outputs them in terminal.
+You need to create an application that reads questions and answers from an CSV-file in a classpath and outputs them in terminal.